junkquill/junkquill.github.io/_pages/about.md

 ---
 title: About
-description: "Derek Kedziora is a UX writer, content strategist, geek, tinkerer and avid reader."
+description: "Deewang is a mathematician-in-training."
 nav: custom
 custom-nav:
     - '<a href="/now" title="Now">Now</a>&nbsp;|&nbsp;'